hoak/roadelevation/README.md

 - split the 3d roads into 3d segments at the vertices
 - add the x, y, and z start and end values as attributes to the 3d segments

 An Mp4 video with audio also shows the process.
-ArcGIS Pro 2,4 used with the 3D analyst extension.
 Open source data street from Falls Church City, VA website is used and a clip of downsampled elevation data from the ArcGIS Online living atlas.